-On our first trip out, we were lucky enough to encounter a small pod of dolphins.
+On our first trip out, we were lucky enough to encounter a small pod of bottlenose dolphins.
 Everyone grabbed their snorkels and hastily shoved them over their heads.
-We slipped into the water with a minimum of splash , as instructed, and spun frantically under the water to locate them.
+We slipped into the water with a minimum of splash, as instructed, and swam frantically under the water to locate them.
 It was an amazing moment when they zoomed out of the hazy water.

 The dolphins looked so relaxed, but their tails must be incredibly strong as they totally outpaced us, even the baby!